 There are multiple vaccines products approved for sale worldwide.
 Many of these vaccine products are marketed by our major competitors and are in the areas of hepatitis A, hepatitis B and influenza.
 Specifically, with respect to inactivated hepatitis A vaccine, we consider GlaxoSmithKline Biologicals S.A., MSD, Berna Biotech AG, Institute of Medical Biology, Chinese Academy of Medical Sciences and Kunming Institute of Biological Products our major competitors.
 With respect to hepatitis A and B vaccine, we consider GlaxoSmithKline Biologicals S.A. our significant competitor.
-Finally, with respect to influenza vaccine, we consider GlaxoSmithKline Biologicals S.A., Aventis Pasteur S.A. and Chiron Corporation our major international competitors and Zhejiang Hangzhou Tianyuan Biological Products Co., Ltd., Changchun Changsheng Life Sciences Limited, Shanghai Institute of Biological Products, Changchun Institute of Biological Products, Jiangsu Changzhou Yanshen and Lanzhou Institute of Biological Products our major domestic competitors.
+Finally, with respect to influenza vaccine, we consider GlaxoSmithKline Biologicals S.A., Aventis Pasteur S.A. and Chiron Corporation our major international competitors and Zhejiang Hangzhou Tianyuan Biological Products Co., Ltd., Changchun Changsheng Life Sciences Limited, Shanghai Institute of Biological Products, Changchun Institute of Biological Products our major domestic competitors.